The Merger Control Review: Taiwan

 As such, the TFTC determined that the true market shares of the parties after the proposed acquisition would reach 45.35 per cent in the aggregate.
 Apart from the high market share, Cashbox Partyworld and Holiday Entertainment would no longer act as each other's principal competitor.
 Hence, it would drastically increase the incentive for the parties to increase prices.
 Even if the parties agreed to commit to various post-merger commitments, including price maintenance for five years, no investment in overseas audiovisual or singing services for five years, and no abuse of their dominant market position, none of these commitments would be sufficient to remove the TFTC's concern of the potential anticompetitive conduct of the parties once the proposed acquisition occurred.

 Therefore, the TFTC prohibited the proposed acquisition again on 21 August 2019 indicating that its harm to competition was not outweighed by the overall economic benefits.
-It is worth watching the future interaction between the TFTC and the parties in this proposed acquisition.
+Cashbox Partyworld brought a lawsuit against the TFTC for this prohibition and was rejected by Taipei High Administrative Court on 26 November 2020.
+According to an official announcement from Cashbox Partyworld, it has appealed this decision to the Supreme Administrative Court, but this appeal has been withdrawn.

 The merger control regime